stevejay/middleengine-website/src/posts/2015-07-22-blue-green-deployment-in-aws.md

 ## Deploying to the Staging environment

-The setup is now complete, so lets start deploying some code the blue-green way!
+The set-up is now complete, so lets start deploying some code the blue-green way!
 I decided that I needed three distinct steps to the deployment process:

 1. Deploying the new code to the staging environment (deploy to staging).
 2. Altering the alias records in Route 53 to switch the live and staging environments (switch live and staging).